Kenmore Australian Football Club: Division 1

 In 2007 Kenmore was promoted once again after the most successful year at the club into the AFLQ State Association Division 1.

-In 2008 Kenmore again entered an U18 side back in the competition winning the Premiership, with a coaching squad of fathers and a more than promising group of kids who will be the future of the Kenmore Seniors for the years ahead.
+In 2008 Kenmore again entered an U18 side back in the competition winning the Premiership.

 During 2009 and 2010 the KAFC the seniors and reserves landed on some tough times that did not see as many wins as they would have liked as a number of experienced players moved on to clubs in higher divisions.

-For the 2011 season, it was a name linked to our closest rival that came over to coach the football club and turn around the fortunes on the field.
+For the 2011 season, it was a name linked to the closest rival that came over to coach the football club and turn around the fortunes on the field.
 Tom Corless provided direction on the field and was able to guide the club to some important wins in the competition again.
 The Reserves were back playing finals football under new coach James Dobson.
-During 2011 U18 side coached by John Baldwin, won the Premiership after an amazing season which saw a number of the younger Bears playing both Senior football and U18 football most weekends.
+During 2011 U18 side coached by John Baldwin, won the Premiership after a season which saw a number of the younger Bears playing both Senior football and U18 football most weekends.

-The 2012 season was again big improvements for the Seniors team who were able to finish back near the top of the table losing the preliminary final.
-A number of players were coming through from the Juniors and developing over the last few seasons and it was showing.
-The U18 team again had a magnificent year, just losing the Grand Final on the back of a successful two years where a group of kids from Jindalee & Kenmore played fantastic football.
+The 2012 season saw improvements for the Seniors team, which finished third before losing the preliminary final.
+A number of players progressed from the Juniors and had developed over the previous few seasons.
+The U18 team reached the Grand Final, following two seasons in which a group of players from Jindalee and Kenmore had played together.

 In 2013 Kenmore did not have enough younger players to enter an U18 side, so we changed course and entered a Third side in the Division 4 competition which allowed the younger players to still play football with their mates.
 It was a learning experiment but added a new edge to the football club mixing youth and experience.
 Meanwhile, the Reserves were able to play some good football before losing the Preliminary final.